 Historically, revenue recognized under the POC method has been 5% to 10% of our consolidated sales.
 Under the New Revenue Standard, we have experienced an increase in the amount of revenue recognized over time.
-This increase is primarily due to the application of the new "transfer of control" model for revenue recognizion.
-Under this model, revenue for performance obligations subject to contractual transfer of control during the manufacturing process must be recognized over time.
+This increase is primarily due to the application of the new "transfer of control" model for revenue recognition.
+Under this model, revenue for performance obligations subject to contractual transfer of control during the manufacturing process are recognized over time.
 This includes contracts with cancellation provisions that require reimbursement for costs incurred plus a reasonable margin and for which the performance obligation has no alternative use.
-Revenue from products and services transferred to customers over time accounted for approximately 23% and 3% of total revenue for the three month periods ended March 31, 2018 and 2017, respectively.
+Revenue from products and services transferred to customers over time accounted for approximately 23% and 3% of total revenue for the three month periods ended June 30, 2018 and 2017, respectively, and 23% and 3% of total revenue for the six month periods ended June 30, 2018 and 2017, respectively.

 If control does not transfer over time, then control transfers at a point in time.
 We recognize revenue at a point in time at the level of each performance obligation based on the evaluation of certain indicators of control transfer, such as title transfer, risk of loss transfer, customer acceptance and physical possession.
-Revenue from products and services transferred to customers at a point in time accounted for approximately 77% and 97% of total revenue for the three month periods ended March 31, 2018 and 2017, respectively.
+Revenue from products and services transferred to customers at a point in time accounted for approximately 77% and 97% of total revenue for the three month periods ended June 30, 2018 and 2017, respectively, and 77% and 97% of total revenue for the six month periods ended June 30, 2018 and 2017, respectively.